neduchal/lbpLibrary/README.md

 	or

 	Download zip of this repository

+Go to source folder in dev or stable (will be added with first stable version).

+	For example dev/LbpLibrary_2_0_0_a01/

-Create project in cmake gui and run this command in project folder :
+Create project by cmake and run this command in binary project folder :

 	sudo make install